top of page

 CHRONIC KIDNEY DISEASE

 Mounting evidence suggests that accumulation of cholesterol in the kidney can cause pathogenesis and progression of kidney disease.
 Dysregulated cholesterol homeostasis is observed in prevalent (e.g., diabetic kidney disease), as well as in less prevalent (e.g., focal segmental glomerulosclerosis and Alport syndrome) renal diseases.
-However, there is no treatment that can directly mediate cholesterol efflux within the kidney.
+However, there is no treatment that can target the dysregulated cholesterol homeostasis and normalize it.

 Mechanism of action

 In various disease models including diabetic kidney disease, focal segmental glomerulosclerosis, and Alport syndrome, downregulation of ATP-binding cassette transporter (ABCA-1)-mediated cholesterol efflux was observed.
-In the aforementioned models, cyclodextrin has shown to help clearance of cholesterol in the kidney and exert renoprotective effects, in part by upregulating ABCA-1 in the kidney.
-RN-005 has shown promising effects in upregulating ABCA-1 in kidney cells.
+In the aforementioned models, cholesterol metabolism modulators (CMMs) have shown to help clearance of cholesterol in the kidney and exert renoprotective effects, in part by upregulating ABCA-1 in the kidney.
+RN-005, Renatus's proprietary CMM, has shown promising effects in upregulating ABCA-1 and normalizing cholesterol homeostasis in the kidney.
+Such regulation of cholesterol metabolism effectively protected the kidney as shown by reduced blood creatinine, albuminuria, and fibrosis.
+Overall, the results suggest that CMMs can provide a novel and effective modality for treating chronic kidney disease via cholesterol metabolism modulation.

 References